Khidirnazar Allakulov: The first attempt at the process of creating a real people's political party in Uzbekistan

 On 5 May 2021, it was reported that Allakulov was fined for alleged slander in the amount of 4,900,000 so'm.

 In July 2021, Allakulov's residence in Tashkent was visited by the employees of the Bureau of Compulsory Enforcement, which confiscated several Allakulov's household items in which Allakulov himself described the incident as "robbery with the participation of representatives of the authorities", accusing the Uzbek government in forcing his neighbours to write false stating that the event was inflirtrated to publicly humiliate and in attempt to force end his political career.

-In an Current Time TV interview following the presidential elections, Allakulov announced that he would attempt in creating a new opposition party called Justice, Progress and Unity.
+In a Current Time TV interview following the presidential elections, Allakulov announced that he would attempt in creating a new opposition party called Justice, Progress and Unity.